 There has always been a need for a ‘correspondence course’, by which we mean a distance learning course where students learn by working and practising on their own on set assignments, then have the work assessed by experienced Tutors.
 From all over the world, including the UK, frequent requests came from aspirant botanical artists unable to attend a day, weekly or residential course, for whatever reasons, on the subject of how to learn botanical painting.

 When writing The Art of Botanical Painting, it became obvious that it would be an excellent textbook for distance learning, thus the Society’s idea for a Distance Learning Diploma Course was born.
 The Course is not for beginners in watercolour painting but rather for those with some knowledge of the subject and a wish to learn more about botanical art and its associated skills.
 The Society’s aim is to develop those skills and help to create a good, well-rounded botanical painter.

 The Course is open to students anywhere in the world and there are currently students from Australia, New Zealand, Japan, Singapore, the Republic of Korea, South Africa, Brazil, Canada and the USA as well as Europe and the UK.
 The Course lasts for 27 months and the fee includes a student subscription to the Society for the duration of the Course.

 Students often enquire whether they are good enough to be accepted on the Course.
-Before application for registration, students will be asked to provide a colour print of their work so that the Course Director can assess their proficiency.
+Before an application for registration, students will be asked to provide a colour print of their work so that the Course Director can assess their proficiency.

-Students often have the goal of membership of the Society, which is a high aim, but those who gain a Distinction on the Course will be eligible for the fast-track membership method.
+Students often have the goal of membership of the Society, which is a high aim, but those who gain a Distinction on the Course will have a good chance of becoming a Fellow member.
 You can find out more about this on our ‘Becoming a member’ page.

 DipSBA or DipSBA(Dist) may be used after the student’s name for those students who were awarded the Society’s Diploma.